Page Start

 (ブシ末)

-Nakae N, Fujita Y, Igarashi T, et al. Serum aconitine concentrations after taking powdered processed Aconiti tuber.
-Biomedical research 2008; 29: 225-31.
+Nakae H, Fujita Y, Igarashi T, et al. Serum aconitine concentrations after taking powdered processed Aconiti tuber.
+Biomedical Research 2008; 29: 225-31.
 2) An herbal preparation was used.
 C

 Z01.8 Physical property of glycyrrhizin contained in kampo extracts and change in the blood levels of glycyrrhetinic acid Shoseiryuto